martineckardt/ACPs/ACPs/77-reinventing-subnets/README.md

 Elastic Subnets, introduced in [Banff](https://medium.com/avalancheavax/banff-elastic-subnets-44042f41e34c), enabled Subnet creators to activate Proof-of-Stake validation and uptime-based rewards using their own token.
 However, this token is required to be an ANT (created on the X-Chain) and locked on the P-Chain.
 All staking rewards were distributed on the P-Chain with the reward curve being defined in the `TransformSubnetTx` and, once set, was unable to be modified.

-With no Elastic Subnets live on Mainnet, it is clear that Permissionless Subnets as they stand today could be more desirable.
+With no Elastic Subnets live on Mainnet, it is clear that permissionless Sovereign Subnets as they stand today could be more desirable.
 There are many successful Permissioned Subnets in production but many Subnet creators have raised the above as points of concern.
-In summary, the Avalanche community could benefit from a more flexible and affordable mechanism to launch Permissionless Subnets.
+In summary, the Avalanche community could benefit from a more flexible and affordable mechanism to launch Sovereign Subnets.

 ## Specification